tiobe/TICSBambooPlugin/README.md

 This plugin adds [TICS](https://tiobe.com/tics/fact-sheet) Quality Analysis and Quality Gating features to your bamboo plans.
 To view the full documentation visit
 [here](https://portal.tiobe.com/2020.4/docs/#doc=bamboo/index.html)

-You can download the plugin from the [Atlassian Market Place](https://marketplace.atlassian.com/apps/1224035/tics-bamboo-plugin)
+You can download the plugin from the [Atlassian Marketplace](https://marketplace.atlassian.com/apps/1224045)

 ## Building